When a viewer, reader, or player finds the fiction they are perusing to be otherwise fine, but can't... quite... finish...

 The Longest Journey became a bit too long in the tooth at the end.
 The developers actually seems to be aware of this, as April (the protagonist) is around midway outright given a Plot Coupon, instead of having to do the usual fulfilling of ancient prophecy ballyhoo (April lampshades this).

-A common problem in 4X games such as Civilization, where an successful empire will usually reach a tipping point of being so much more powerful than its rivals that it cannot possibly lose to them, well before even the most generous victory conditions are met.
+A common problem in 4X games such as Civilization, where a successful empire will usually reach a tipping point of being so much more powerful than its rivals that it cannot possibly lose to them, well before even the most generous victory conditions are met.

 Similarly, in most RTS game levels with 'Destroy the enemy' victory conditions, you get your well-deserved victory only by sending your entire, world-crushing army scouting round the entire, huge map, trying to find the last enemy tank that wandered off on its own.
 It's called "The last enemy syndrome".
-More recent games tend to judge defeat by having no buildings left, which lowers this, unless they manage to smuggle a peasant out.
+Later games tend to judge defeat by having no buildings left, which lowers this, unless they manage to smuggle a peasant out.

 This is especially bad in Achron since not only do you have to wipeout every unit from which it is possible to recover (which includes many common military units since there are no dedicated builder units), but you have to wait until said defeat reaches the immutable past, which usually takes several minutes of real time.
 (Until defeat reaches the immutable past, it is theoretically possible to paradox yourself back into existence thanks to Time Travel).